The International Data Corporation has finally admitted that iPad market share is greater than other tablets after denying it for so long.

 The second season of Apple’s Carpool Karaoke series starts on Friday, October 12th.
 The series puts celebrities together in a car to talk with each other and sing along with songs.
 This season includes Snoop Dog with Matthew McConaughey, Andy Samberg with Weird Al Yankovic, the Star Trek: Discovery cast, Jason Sudeikis with the Muppets, and more.
 The episodes will be available for free through the TV app on Apple TV, iPhone, and iPad.
 Check out the season trailer.

-Apple released iOS 11.4 Developer Beta 5 on Monday.
-The update brings us another step closer to the official public release for the iPhone, iPad, and iPod touch.
+Apple released iOS 12.1 Developer Beta 3 for the iPhone, iPad, and iPod touch on Tuesday.

 This maintenance release fixes several bugs, and it puts the “.?123” key on the iOS keyboard back where it used to be.

 Adam Christianson from the Maccast and Dave Hamilton join Jeff Gamet to share their experiences and advice on managing kid’s online activity, plus they look at what they like—and don’t like—about Parental Control and Screen Time.